 How Do You Find an Agent or Broker Near You?

-You can find a Medicare insurance agent or broker near you by using the Centers for Medicare & Medicaid Services healthcare.gov’s Find Local Help search tool.2 You can also find licensed agents and brokers through your state insurance department.
+You can find a Medicare licensed insurance agent or broker near you by using the Centers for Medicare & Medicaid Services healthcare.gov’s Find Local Help search tool.2 You can also find licensed sales agents and brokers through your state insurance department.
 Many websites of state insurance departments allow you to check the license status of someone who claims to be a licensed insurance agent or broker.

 Why Work with an Agent or Broker?